Brainchip-Inc/akida_examples/doc/user_guide/compatibility.rst

 The ``WeightQuantizer`` and ``TrainableWeightQuantizer`` objects from the CNN2SNN tool have been renamed to ``StdWeightQuantizer`` and ``TrainableStdWeightQuantizer`` in version **1.8.10**.

+.. note:: ``TrainableStdWeightQuantizer`` is deprecated since version 2.1.0.

 This introduces an incompatibility as models containing object with deprecated names will not be recognised anymore and thus cannot be loaded using `cnn2snn.load_quantized_model <../api_reference/cnn2snn_apis.html#load-quantized-model>`_.

 In fact, loading such models would lead to the following error: